Griffiths, Annual Report of the Missouri Botanical Garden 21: 166, 1910

 Details

 O. xanthoglochia resembles O. macrorhiza.
 The plant is prostrate to 20-30 cm tall.
 Large plants may be 1.0 m across.
-The cladodes are oval or obovate and may be more or less pointed at both ends or round.
+The cladodes are oval or obovate and may be more or less pointed at both ends or round, or they may even be subcircular.
 Cladodes may be 10 cm across and up to 12(15) cm long.
 Areoles are raised.
-O. xanthoglochia has yellowish glochids, sometimes numerous and prominent, and up to 1 cm inch long.
+O. xanthoglochia typically has yellowish glochids, sometimes numerous and prominent, up to 1 cm long.

 The flowers are lemon yellow with red or brownish-red centers, about 7 cm in diameter.
-However, flowers are variable, sometimes with no red and other times with excess red.
-Other times the red is confined to the mid-rib of the tepals.
+However, flowers are occasionally variable, sometimes with no red, other times with excess red or even brownish tints.
+Other times, the red is confined to the mid-rib of the tepals.
 Filaments are greenish, and the style and stigma are white or pale yellowish.
 The ovary is long and slim.

 Other Notes